jhealy/aspnet45-docker-selenium/readme.md

 * Chrome and FF both crash with the same error.
 I've tried a ton of driver options, none of which work.
 Keep suggesting, I'll start enumerating here which ones I've tried.
 ** Moved up selenium driver from 3.14.0 selenium to 4.0.0-alpha01 drivers….
 * EXPOSE PORT - wont work as port varies between runs
+* Timeouts up to 130 seconds in various forms after starting driver
 * Searched selenium hq for "localhost timed out"
 * Searched seleniumhq for "docker timeout remote webdriver"
 * *WebDriverWait from  https://stackoverflow.com/questions/31336554/selenium-c-webdriverwait-timeout